 There is an order of preferred methods of welding aluminum.
 The use of the stick welder is recognized because it provides high-quality results.
 MIG also works well on thick materials that have a smooth finish.
-It is rapid, and welds from MIG can equal quality coming from the stick weld, but that depends on a few factors.
-So, Today in this article you will get to know how to weld aluminum with a stick welder.
+It is rapid, and welds from MIG can equal quality from the stick weld, but that depends on a few factors.
+So, in this article, you will learn how to weld aluminum with a stick welder.

-Stick welding aluminum is a small but a mostly unrecognized as a welding method for aluminum.
+Stick welding aluminum is a small but mostly unrecognized welding method for aluminum.
 It is an alternative that is expensive when welding aluminum.
 One pound of aluminum electrodes goes for almost thirty dollars.
-It is less fortunate that the majority of the time that small quantities in the market come in increments of five lbs. spending hundreds of bucks for repairs that take a few minutes is not an option in this case.
+It is less fortunate that the majority of the time that small quantities in the market come in increments of five lbs.
+There are other options than spending hundreds of bucks for repairs that take a few minutes.

-The other issue is that welding rods necessary for aluminum welding are hygroscopic, and this means that they possess a water affinity, and if you leave them outside, the flux will be gummy and dump overnight.
-Also, it is not an option for materials that are thin because welding with aluminum rods is discouraged at under an eighth inch.
-You can also use it with stick welders that use DC and not AC.
+The other issue is that welding rods necessary for aluminum welding are hygroscopic, which means they possess a water affinity.
+The flux will be gummy and dumped overnight if you leave them outside.
+Also, thin materials are not an option because welding with aluminum rods is discouraged at under an eighth inch.
+You can also use it with stick welders that use DC, not AC.

-Reverse polarity is implemented, which is similar to the majority of other electrodes in stainless or in steel.
-Aluminum melts rapidly in a forward manner you need intense concentration is necessary to lay a head that is suitable.
+Reverse polarity is implemented, which is similar to the majority of other electrodes in stainless steel.
+Aluminum melts rapidly forward; intense concentration is necessary to lay a suitable head.

-You need to get an inert tungsten gas with AC capability and not DC.
+You need to get an inert tungsten gas with AC capability, not DC.
 This welder employs inert gas and tungsten electrode to shield the welding area.
-The achieved precision with this welding type is vital when you are working with aluminum and mostly the thin pieces.
+The achieved precision with this welding type is vital when working with aluminum and mostly thin pieces.